 This project has been supported by TRAID, Made In Europe and War On Want.

 We would like to extend our deep gratitude to the people and families of Savar who invited us into their homes and trusted us to share their stories.
-We would also like to thank NGWF for all their assistance in making this project.

 'Tears in the Fabric is a film that is not afraid to look grief squarely in the eye.
 And that is no small feat in a culture that can so easily go numb to the grim realities behind our consumption.'
 Julie Flynn Badal, Writer, The Huffington Post